Financial Aid & Scholarships

 - A statement from either the family or the Pastor or Principal of any known extenuating circumstances that would effect the selection, such as health or employment situations.

-Students can obtain application forms through their home parish CCW organization, contact one of the CCW officers or send an email to Maria Shannon at [email protected].
-The individual parish CCW groups review their respective applications, and selects one student from their parish to submit to the Diocese CCW group for consideration.
+Students can obtain application forms through their home parish CCW organization.
+Individual parish CCW groups review their respective applications and select one student from their parish to submit to the Diocese CCW group for consideration.

 COUNCIL OF CATHOLIC WOMEN SCHOLARSHIPS